BboyStatix/GraphQL-API-Sunnah.com/README.md

 - [ ] add `page` and `limit` option to queries
 - [ ] query by language rather than returning both Arabic and English versions
+- [ ] make queries less REST-specific.
+Currently the queries are pretty much a 1-to-1 mapping of the REST API.
+This isn't really using the full power of GraphQL.

 # Note